African-American sculptor and art teacher Augusta Savage

-In 1925, Savage won a scholarship to the Royal Academy of Fine Arts but she was unable to attend because she did not have enough money to cover travel and living expenses.
+In 1925, Savage won a scholarship to the Royal Academy of Fine Arts, but she could not attend because she did not have enough money to cover travel and living expenses.
 In 1929, she was able to travel to France as a result of donations and a grant.

-In 1931, she returned to the United States energized from her studies and achievements.
-She started the Savage Studio of Arts and Crafts and offered it anyone who wanted to paint, draw, or sculpt.
+In 1931, she returned to the United States, energized by her studies and achievements.
+She started the Savage Studio of Arts and Crafts and offered it to anyone who wanted to paint, draw, or sculpt.
 Some artists who were her students became nationally known.
 Even though she continued to face financial struggles and discrimination, she maintained her stance to provide opportunities to those wanting to be artists.

 Understandably, Savage became deeply depressed by her financial struggles.
-Her love and talent for the arts is undeniable, and she sacrificed much in remaining true to it.
+Her love and talent for the arts are undeniable, and she sacrificed much to remain faithful to it.
 One of her most famous busts is titled “Gamin.”
 It is on permanent display at the Smithsonian American Art Museum in Washington, D.C.